alina2304/Robotik/README.md

 # Building Jack the Gripper
 Our design for the gripping arms was inspired by [this website](https://www.robocamp.eu/en/blog/robot-spike-manipulator-lesson/), that showed a gripping robot.
 It fit our initial idea of the gripping function the best, and our gripping arms are build similary to the ones shown on the website, with minor changes.
-For the wheels and the driving function of the robot, we just tried different wheels from the LEGO set and how to build them onto the robot.
+For the wheels and the driving function of the robot, we just tried different wheels from the LEGO set and how they fit with our design.
 The motors for the wheels, as well as the color and distance sensors, are located below the plattform on which the gripping arms are mounted.

 ![WhatsApp Image 2024-11-14 at 18](https://github.com/user-attachments/assets/762f7a83-7465-48e8-8663-874baa7bd03b)
 ![WhatsApp Image 2025-01-23 at 16](https://github.com/user-attachments/assets/63eed561-5dd5-4441-bd12-fe26164e771c)